ThanhLe86/SMTP-Client/README.md

 # SMTP Client implementation using Java

 Welcome to our Java project for SMTP Client Implementation.
+This project is made by Le Binh Thanh (ThanhLe86) and Huynh Thien Bao (coldoctopus) from Vietnamese-German University.
+The aim of this project is to simulate transfer protocol manually, as per the requirement of the module Computer Network 2 (from the program BSc in Computer Science from VGU).
+Therefore, some aspects in software development are not developed in this project, but instead be simulated by other measures.

 Here is a guide on how the project can be run.

 ## Details